pab-nguyen/diemthi-analysis/README.md

 # diemthi-analysis
-Analysis of Vietnamese High School Graduate Test Results 2020
+Analysis of Vietnamese College Entrance Test Results 2020

 In Vietnam, high school graduates need to take a standardized college entrance exam to get considered for higher education.
 They need to take five subject tests: Maths, Literature, English, Social Sciences and Natural Sciences.
 Parents and students prepare three years of high school for this one exam, which in many people’s opinions determine your future.
 Before 2015, students has to take two exams: one deciding whether they graduate high school, and the other is the college entrance exam.
 These two exams now became one, therefore it is extremely stressful for students in their last year of high school.